On the Electrodynamics of moving Bodies - by A. Einstein 1905 - Article review

 Examples of this sort, together with the unsuccessful attempts to discover any motion of the earth relatively to the “light medium,” suggest that the phenomena of electrodynamics as well as of mechanics possess no properties corresponding to the idea of absolute rest.

-Both electrodynamics and mechanics involve motion, but it is tricky to treat them in one sentence because they are physical completely different.
+Both electrodynamics and mechanics involve motion, but it is tricky to treat them in one sentence because

 In both cases you first have to define what means "absolute rest" and why such a concept is important.